Praz314159/Public-Key-Encryption-with-Keyword-Search/README.md

 ### Prerequisites

 There are several prerequisies required to run PEKS.
+You can install PEKS on your system manually or use Docker to gather the prerequisites for you.

+* Ubuntu 18.04 (lower may work) or WSL

+#### Manual Installation

 ```
 Give examples
 ```

-### Installing
+#### Docker Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Some text explaining.

 ```
 Give the example